Lane Cove: Commercial area

 Although Lane Cove contains residential, it contains some commercial and industrial.

 Lane Cove has a shopping centre that includes a pedestrian plaza at the eastern end of Burns Bay Road, where it meets Longueville Road.
 There is a Coles supermarket, a Woolworths supermarket, a Harris Farm, a pub and a number of small specialty stores in this area, as well as a large number of restaurants and cafes.
 At the end of Longueville Road is the Lane Cove Businessman's Club which is the only local Club in the Area.

-Several large businesses are located in Lane Cove including the Australian headquarters of statistical software company SAS, the recording house for Warner Bros., Festival Mushroom Records, as well as Bluescope Steels Marketing branch in Lane Cove West.
+Several large businesses are located in Lane Cove including the Australian headquarters of statistical software company SAS, the recording house for Warner Bros., Festival Mushroom Records, as well as BlueScope's marketing branch in Lane Cove West.

 Lane Cove Library

 Lane Cove Library is located at Library Walk, Lane Cove.
 The library received a major update with an extension/refurbishment which increased Library space from 1,203 sq m to 3,301 sq m - exceeding state benchmarks.